lexerdev/documentation/source/includes/_content.md

 source.group | Facebook or Instagram account the content lives on.
 Empty for Twitter. source.id | Numeric ID associated with the source type. source.type | Image, video, link, text.
 Image and video are mutually exclusive.
 An object may be type video,link or image,link.
-Text indicates no media or links. author | Information about the author of the content. author.id | Author ID appended with the network prefix. author.fullname | Display name of the author. author.username | Username of the author i.e Twitter handle.
+Text indicates no media or links. author.id | Author ID appended with the network prefix. author.fullname | Display name of the author. author.username | Username of the author i.e Twitter handle.